 - Response from the browser to the client

 Browser Request Time

-This phase is all about the time taken by the HTTP request to the browser.
+This phase is all about the time taken by the HTTP request.
 Multiple factors could delay the request time; they can be

-- Distance from the server’s (data centre) location.
+- distance from the server’s (data center) location,

 Server Processing Time: